The evolution of Club LATE

 DJ’s playing on the night were with and without a learning disability.
 Possibly no one noticed, and that was fine.

 LATE was perhaps another milestone in Scotland showing a fundamental shift in how our society views people with learning disabilities.
 It was now a decade after the closure of large institutions such as Lennox Castle Hospital where males and females were purposely segregated.
-Where for some time a night out for people with a learning disability meant a few cans of cola for a few hours in a brightly lit hall and some cheesy tunes.
+Where a night out for people with a learning disability meant a few cans of cola for a few hours in a brightly lit hall and some very cheesy tunes (and this was the norm for some time after).
 Where constant and often over the top ‘risk assessments’ on individuals meant a normal life was not really an option.